Prof. Dr. Bernt Schiele

 - Visiting researcher at CMU (Carnegie Mellon University), Pittsburgh, PA, USA, 1994

 Some External Activities

-- PAMI, IEEE Transactions on Pattern Analysis and Machine Intelligence, Associate Editor
+- PAMI, IEEE Transactions on Pattern Analysis and Machine Intelligence, Associate Editor in Chief

 - IJCV, International Journal of Computer Vision, Associate Editor